 Donkey and camel rides are very popular with children and families.
 Children find riding on the back of a donkey or camel very exciting.
 They can be joined in this fund activity by their parents and other visitors.

 Entebbe Zoo is found on the shores of Lake Victoria – the largest fresh-water lake in the continent of Africa.
-Boat tours on Lake Victoria are relaxing and excellent for admiring the natural beauty of Entebbe town and different islands in the lake.
+Boat tours on Lake Victoria are relaxing and excellent for admiring the natural beauty of Entebbe town and the different islands in the lake.

-Volunteers get involved in activities like feeding the animals, research, cleaning animal enclosures, guiding visitors and helping raise funds for the center.
+Volunteers get involved in activities like feeding the animals, research, cleaning animal enclosures, guiding visitors, and helping raise funds for the center.
 The Centre charges $1500 for those interested in volunteering at the Centre.
-The amount covers accommodation, meals, boat tours to Islands around Lake Victoria and airport pickup.
+The amount covers accommodation, meals, boat tours to Islands around Lake Victoria, and airport pickup.
 All Volunteers stay in one of the bandas and food is prepared at the resident restaurant.
-The cost of volunteering at the Entebbe zoo excludes travel and personal insurance.
-All Volunteers must prepare to be vaccinated against Covid-19, the six killer diseases and Hepatitis A&B. They must also test for Tuberculosis.
+The cost of volunteering at the Entebbe Zoo excludes travel and personal insurance.
+All Volunteers must prepare to be vaccinated against COVID-19, the six killer diseases, and Hepatitis A&B. Therefore, they must also test for Tuberculosis.

 A local taxi can be hired or safari vacations and travel services can arrange the booking of the activities you are to do and the pick-ups to the center